 Enable and use standard full keyboard layout in touch keyboard

-Here is how to enable the standard full keyboard layout in touch screen keyboard in Windows 10.
+Here is how to enable the standard full keyboard layout in the touch screen keyboard in Windows 10.

-Step 1: Open Settings app either by clicking or tapping Settings in the left-pane of the Start menu or by simultaneously pressing Windows and I keys.
+Step 1: Open Settings app either by clicking or tapping Settings in the left pane of the Start menu or by simultaneously pressing Windows and I keys.

 Step 3: Click or tap Typing.
-Under Touch keyboard section, change the toggle switch under Add the standard keyboard layout as a touch keyboard option to On position.
+Under the Touch keyboard section, change the toggle switch under Add the standard keyboard layout as a touch keyboard option to On position.
 That’s it!
-You have just enabled and added the standard keyboard to touch keyboard in Windows 10.
+You have just enabled and added the standard keyboard to the touch keyboard in Windows 10.